dixonary/draft-reMarkable/README.md

 * You can build the software without needing the device plugged in/can package and deploy however you want
 * You can leverage the cross compiler to build whatever software you want (see sidenote in step 3 below)

-Note: NixOS has a package called [remarkable-toolchain](https://github.com/NixOS/nixpkgs/tree/master/pkgs/development/tools/misc/remarkable/remarkable-toolchain) in the unstable channel (aka not in 20.03 stock) that lets you skip the first step (although it doesn't give you a .nix-shell and you need to know where to find the files for step 2).
+Note: NixOS has a package called [remarkable-toolchain](https://github.com/NixOS/nixpkgs/tree/master/pkgs/development/tools/misc/remarkable/remarkable-toolchain) in 20.09+ that lets you skip the first step below (in other words that package will provide you with the source and toolchain; you will need need to know where to find the files for step 2).

 ### 1. Download and install source and toolchain